How Nonprofits Are Using Laughter to Drive Change

 5. They challenge stigma with satire

 That’s what inspired Man Therapy, a campaign launched in Colorado in 2012 to address suicide rates among working-age men.
-At its centre is Dr. Rich Mahogany, a mustachioed, flannel-wearing therapist who delivers straight-talking mental health advice with a healthy dose of sarcasm.
+At its centre is Dr Rich Mahogany, a moustachioed, flannel-wearing therapist who delivers straight-talking mental health advice with a healthy dose of sarcasm.

 The reach has been remarkable.
 Over 2 million visits, 500,000 assessments completed, and CDC-funded studies showing a reduction in suicide risk.
-Moreover, the campaign was adapted in Australia by Beyond Blue, showing its global relevance.
-Man Therapy proves that humour can meet men where they are—and bring them back from the brink.
+Later, Beyond Blue picked up the campaign in Australia, demonstrating how effectively it could work across borders.
+Man Therapy reminds us that humour can meet men where they already are and gently pull them back from the edge.

 Humour Doesn’t Mean Less Impact